LuqmanMC305/monitus-project/README.md

 - Laravel handles backend logic, database access, and webhook/notification tasks.
 - Firebase and Telegram are used for real-time communication.

-## Challenges Addressed

-This system addresses several key issues in emergency communication:

-- delayed or missing alerts,
-- poor local awareness,
-- limited community coordination,
-- lack of a centralized system for alert tracking,
-- difficulty in reaching affected users based on their location.

 ## Future Improvements

 Possible enhancements include: